nikkilr88/egghead-asciicasts/getting-started-with-redux/02describingStateChangeWithActions/02describingStateChangeWithActions.md

 <a class="jsbin-embed" href="https://jsbin.com/posazi/embed?js,console,output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>

 This approach scales well to medium and complex applications.
 Anytime I add a todo, the components don't really know how exactly it's been added.
-All they know is that they need to dispatch an action with a type, add todo, and the text of the todo and a sequential ID.
+All they know is that they need to dispatch an action with a type, `add_todo`, and the text of the todo and a `sequential ID`.

 If I toggle a todo, again, the components don't know how it happens.
-All they need to do is to dispatch an action with a type, toggle todo and pass in the ID of the todo I want to toggle.
+All they need to do is to dispatch an action with a type, `toggle_todo` and pass in the `ID` of the todo I want to toggle.

 <a class="jsbin-embed" href="https://jsbin.com/sibuwi/7/embed?html,js,output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>

-The same is true for the visibility filter.
-Anytime I click on this control to change the currently visible todos, what really happens is this component **dispatches an action** with a type, set visibility filter, and pass in the desired filter string, filter filled.
+The same is true for the `visibilityFilter`.
+Anytime I click on this control to change the currently visible todos, what really happens is this component **dispatches an action** with a type, `SET_VISIBILITY_FILTER`, and pass in the desired filter string, filter field.

 But these are all plain objects, describing what happens in a app.

-Now you know the second principle of Redux -- the state is read only.
-The only way to change the state tree is by dispatching an action.
+Now you know the second principle of **Redux** -- the state is read only.
+The only way to change the **state tree** is by dispatching an **action**.
 An action is a plain JavaScript object, describing in the minimal way what changed in the application.
-Whether it is initiated by a network request or by user interaction, any **data** that gets into the Redux application **gets there by actions**.
+Whether it is initiated by a network request or by user interaction, any **data** that gets into the **Redux** application gets there by **actions**.